New arrest made in News Corp phone-hacking probe

 The scandal has embarrassed and damaged Murdoch and his son James, News International's chairman, and engulfed much of the British establishment, including senior police officers and Cameron himself.

-Wednesday, Alastair Campbell, who was a powerful communications chief under former Prime Minister Tony Blair, told the inquiry the press had become "barely worth defending" and "quite frankly putrid in many of its elements."
+On Wednesday, Alastair Campbell, who was a powerful communications chief under former Prime Minister Tony Blair, told the inquiry the press had become "barely worth defending" and "quite frankly putrid in many of its elements".

 In a written statement, Campbell said he had been threatened after doing TV interviews in 2009 in which he talked about "systematic criminal activity" at the News of the World.